If you’re doing online advertising, you need to know what banner sizes Google AdWords uses.

 Designing your ads doesn’t have to be hard, but you want to take the time to make sure they are optimized to perform.
 So, let’s talk about the best (and easiest) way to do that.

 First, consider the colors you are using.
 You want your ad to stand out…but not be overly stimulating.

 You also want your display ad colors to coordinate with your branding (not matching necessarily, but you want it to look nice with your logo).
 You don’t want a visitor to click on an ad that takes them to a completely different looking site, which is confusing and misleading.

 Next, make sure you have a CLEAR call to action.
 I usually make the CTA look like a button that stands out, encouraging visitors to click it.
 A simple button that says “Shop Now >>” or “Learn More!” can go a long way.

 Images or graphics should also be carefully considered when creating your ads.
 The big advantage you have over search or text ads is the display or visual aspect.

 Choose imagery that will connect with your visitor and provoke the emotions that you are trying to convey.
 You can also use imagery to inform visitors about what you’re selling with a nice product shot or satisfied customer.

 Finally, when you’re choosing the content and layout for your ads, keep it clean and clear.
+Often, simple pictures are more compelling than complex imagery.
 Again, don’t overwhelm users with too much text (that they are not going to read).
 Instead, boil your text down to concise bullet points or a simple quote or statement to convey your message and brand.

 If you are following these guidelines, your ad should look clean and visually pleasing without feeling overcrowded.
 Here are some ads that demonstrate the simple guidelines above: